-The Cable avoidance tool (C.A.T) is sued to detect buried live power cables by locating the electrical frequency that these cables emit, (Typically 33KHz) Once the cable has been located the ground can then be marked to show the layout of the cable so when the excavation takes place the cable is not damaged in any way.
+The cable avoidance tool (CAT) is used to detect buried live power cables by locating the electrical frequency that these cables emit (typically 33KHz).
+Once the cable has been located, the ground can then be marked to show the layout of the cable so when the excavation takes place the cable is not damaged in any way.

-To use a CAT & Genny effectively the user must be trained as misuse of this equipment course result in loss of life or serious injury to workers.
-Certain “High” end products on the market have depth meters in to enable the user to have a rough idea of how deep the cable/pipe is.
-All Cable avoidance tools will need to be calibrated every 12 months
+To use a CAT & Genny effectively the user must be trained as misuse of this equipment could result in loss of life or serious injury to workers.
+Certain high-end products on the market have depth meters included enabling the user to have a rough idea of how deep the cable/pipe is.
+All cable avoidance tools need to be calibrated every 12 months.